Indigo is a freelance writer turned 3D artist from the UK who also likes to write about her travel adventures!

 Violet Flowers: Shades From Pale Lilac to Deep Purple

 Violet coloured alpine flowers include the pretty aster, which I saw on my first nature walk in Zermatt.
-You might also see violet colored primroses (Sticky Primrose, Alpine Snowbell).
+You might also see violet-coloured primroses (Sticky Primrose, Alpine Snowbell).
 The endangered German Gentian is also a striking violet shade, quite different from the vivid blue Spring Gentian pictured further below.
 Higher up in rocky areas, you may find Alpine Toadflax.

 Some of the deep purple flowers are poisonous, including Common Monkshood and the Pasque Flower.
 I did not encounter these.